Interested in getting more involved with your community?

 The Village of Oxford Zoning Board of Appeals hears appeals, evaluates requests for interpretations and approves or denies dimensional and use variances for properties within the Village.
 Variances are deviations from the zoning ordinance, which are in place to regulate the use of land within the Village.
-Board members are appointed by the Village Council, and serve terms of three (3) years, or until thier successor takes office.
-Board members are also compensated for thier time to preside over cases.
-Members of the Zoning Board of Appeals are expected to perform due diligence regarding all zoning board of appeals applications, which includes making site visits and inspecting properties to under stand how the variance, if granted, will effect the property as well as neighboring properties.
+Board members are appointed by the Village Council, and serve terms of three (3) years, or until their successor takes office.
+Board members are also compensated for their time to preside over cases.
+Members of the Zoning Board of Appeals are expected to perform due diligence regarding all zoning board of appeals applications, which includes making site visits and inspecting properties to understand how the variance, if granted, will effect the property as well as neighboring properties.

 The Village of Oxford Zoning Board of Appeals meets on an as-needed basis, with meetings scheduled for the first Monday of each month at 7:00 p.m. in the Council Chambers at Oxford Village Hall.

 If you are interested in serving on the Village of Oxford Zoning Board of Appeals please complete a Boards & Commission Application, and submit that form to the Village offices at 22 W. Burdick, Oxford, MI 48371 or contact the Village offices for additional information.
 You may also submit a completed application to email@example.com.

 The Oxford Downtown Development Authority is designed to be a catalyst in the development of the Village's downtown district.
 To that end, the Oxford DDA is dedicated to the promotion, development, and historic preservation of downtown Oxford.